Stellar Populations and Molecular Gas Composition in the Low-Metallicity Environment of WLM

 Abstract

-We investigate the stellar populations and molecular gas properties of a star-forming region within the dwarf irregular (dIrr) galaxy WLM.
+We investigate the stellar populations and molecular gas properties of a star-forming region within the dwarf irregular (dIrr) galaxy Wolf–Lundmark–Mellote (WLM).
 Low-metallicity dIrrs like WLM offer a valuable window into star formation in environments that are unlike those of larger, metal-rich galaxies such as the Milky Way.
-In these conditions, carbon monoxide (CO), typically used to trace molecular clouds, is more easily photodissociated by ultraviolet (UV) radiation, leading to a larger fraction of CO-dark molecular gas, where H$_2$ exists without detectable CO emission, or CO-dark gas in the form of cold HI.
-Understanding the molecular gas content and the stellar populations in these star-forming regions provides important information about the role of CO-bright and CO-dark gas in forming stars.
+In these conditions, carbon monoxide (CO), typically used to trace molecular clouds, is more easily photodissociated by ultraviolet (UV) radiation, leading to a larger fraction of CO-dark molecular gas, where H2 exists without detectable CO emission, or CO-dark gas in the form of cold H I. Understanding the molecular gas content and the stellar populations in these star-forming regions provides important information about the role of CO-bright and CO-dark gas in forming stars.
+Using Hubble Space Telescope imaging across five Wide Field Camera 3 UVIS bands and CO observations from the Atacama Large Millimeter Array, we examine stellar populations within and outside CO cores and the photodissociation region.
+Our findings indicate similar physical characteristics such as age and mass across the different environments.
+Assuming 2% of molecular gas is converted to stars, we estimate the molecular gas content and determine that CO-dark gas constitutes a large fraction of the molecular reservoir in WLM.
+These results are consistent with molecular gas estimates using a previous dust-derived CO-to-H2 conversion factor (αCO) for WLM.
+These findings highlight the critical role of CO-dark gas in low-metallicity star formation.

 Original languageEnglish